UCLanCSC/co2509-resources/lab16/week16.md

 <img src="https://github.com/UCLanCSC/co2509-resources/blob/master/lab16/1.png?raw=true" alt="Firebase Realtime Database" style="zoom:50%;" />

 2. Create a new Realtime Database instance.
-For the purpose of this module I would not worry about secrutiy rules and set your database to start in test mode.
+For the purpose of this module I would not worry about security rules and set your database to start in test mode.
 You can alter this at a later date.
 The test mode will provide you with full access for 30 days as standard.

    ```
    {